Rule of avoidance

-The rule of avoidance was a rule employed in the Sui Dynasty in China which prohibited local officials from serving in their places of origin, so that family and friends would not influence them.
+The rule of avoidance was a rule employed typically in states with centralized government system which prohibited local officials from serving in their places of origin, so that family and friends would not influence them and prevent local separatism.

+The system was originated in Han dynasty of China and has persisted into modern times.
 A system similar to this was adopted by Emperor Akbar of the Mughal Empire to prevent corruption and favoritism.
 It is also an entirely different principle in United States constitutional law, and a cultural norm in some cultures that promotes exogamy.

-Sui Dynasty
+China

-The rule of avoidance employed during the Sui Dynasty, and continued by subsequent Confucian governments, prohibited local officials from serving in their places of origin, so that family and friends would not influence them.
+The rule of avoidance employed during the Han dynasty, and persisted through various subsequent dynasties and continues to influence the appointment of local government leaders in the People’s Republic of China and the Chinese Communist Party, prohibited local officials from serving in their places of origin, so that family and friends would not influence them and prevent the potential separatism movement.
 Terms of service were for only three or four years, and parents and sons over fifteen could not accompany officials.
 Each prefecture sent delegates to an annual court assembly.
-This practice would continue through to the end of the Qing Dynasty.
+This practice would continue through to the end of the Qing dynasty.